A more sustainable way to train, move, and feel your body.

 Athletic Embodiment helps professional athletes and curious, creative humans develop the often-overlooked foundations of performance: rhythm, coordination, nervous system regulation, and embodied awareness.

-A former competitive athlete, Oz knows firsthand both the demands and the costs of high-level training.
-After years in basketball, she began exploring new ways of working with the body, approaches that support both performance and long-term wellbeing.
+As a former competitive athlete, I have experienced firsthand both the demands and the costs of high-level sports.
+After years in basketball, I began exploring new ways of working with the body, approaches that support ed both my performance and long-term wellbeing.

-Her work blends movement education, embodiment practices, rhythm training, and coaching psychology, helping athletes and teams train in a way that improves performance, prevents injury, and supports wellbeing.
+My work blends embodiment practices, rhythm training, and coaching psychology, helping athletes and teams train in a way that improves performance, prevents injury, and supports wellbeing.
+Play is central to my coaching as I believe it is the most fundamental way humans learn.

 Credentials & Current Roles: